 The financing of studies is one of the most difficult and important subjects that international students have to deal with.
 As early on as when you apply for a visa and a residence permit you must prove that you have enough financial means to finance your studies in Germany.
 At the moment the German authorities require proof that you have 8,040 Euro for one year of studies.
+Starting from autumn 2016 this figure will rise up to 8,820 Euro per academic year.
 This proof of financing is meant to ensure that international students can finance their studies themselves since they do not normally qualify for state help in Germany.

 Even if you provide evidence of financing your financial worries are not yet over.
 In Germany, a budget of around 8,000 Euro per year will only allow you to lead a very modest lifestyle!